tpoisot/autocomplete-bibtex/README.md

 [Atom]: http://atom.io/

-This package allows autocompletion of references keys from a file in the citeproc format (either as `json`  or `yaml`).
+This package allows autocompletion of references keys from a file in the citeproc format (as `json`).
 The citeproc format is used natively by pandoc, and offers support for more document types than bibtex does.
 This package is a fork of [autocomplete-bibtex], with the bibtex-only code removed, and some code from [autocomplete-latex-cite].

 [autocomplete-bibtex]: https://github.com/apcshields/autocomplete-bibtex
 [autocomplete-latex-cite]: https://github.com/hesstobi/atom-autocomplete-latex-cite